laurens-in/WebAudioIntroduction/Your First Website.md

 ```

 > [!warning] Careful
-> You should put all your script tags at the end of the body element to make sure everything else is already rendered when our [[Javascript]] is loaded.
+> You should put all your script tags at the end of the body element to make sure everything else is already rendered when our [[JavaScript]] is loaded.

 Now we get to the interesting part.
 First we need to get a reference to our `<button>` element.
 Paste the following line at the top of your `main.js` file: